Satellite Business Systems: Marketing

+According to Science, SBS undertook a "4-year marketing blitz" towards the largest 300 American corporations, but could only "come up with nine customers" willing to pay the $108,000 monthly subscription fee.
+Companies were unsure how to "effectively use the raw data" offered by the SBS network, and SBS began focusing on manufacturing products to help customers navigate the technology.
+It also began marketing to smaller businesses and retail customers.

 The original concept was for a large corporation to install SBS earth stations at each of its major sites.
 This strategy limited SBS' addressable market to corporations with enough concentrated voice and data traffic to justify the installation of multiple earth stations.
 Earth stations were generally not shared by SBS customers.

 Although the SBS technology provided switched digital, leased digital, switched analog, and leased analog connections between a customer's earth stations, most customers used it mainly for intra-corporate voice calls.
 Data communications protocols of the period were not efficient over satellite links.

 One SBS customer, ISACOMM, extended the business model to smaller corporate customers and provided offnet connectivity as well.

 The high initial costs of deploying earth stations, along with the rapid success and expansion of terrestrial competitors like MCI and Sprint, prevented SBS from attaining its commercial targets.
 Excess transponders on SBS satellites were leased to other companies, and SBS adopted some of ISACOMM's marketing tactics and even pursued the consumer long-distance market on a limited basis.